Scroll to learn more about the principles we stand for as an organization and how you can help.

-Every child has the right to a safe, permanent and stable childhood.
-We believe that children should have equal rights as adults and that their right to safety should not be violated in favor of parental rights.
+Every child has the right to a safe and stable childhood.
+We believe that this right is no less important than parental rights.

 We emphasize the importance of rapid responses to child abuse, the development of best practices to accurately detect abuse, and the use of evidence-based practices to help minimize the impact of Adverse Childhood Experiences (ACEs) like abuse and neglect.

 We prioritize a child's right to permanency because secure attachment to safe, healthy, loving caregivers is the cornerstone of healthy development and life-long relational capacity.
 The permanency timelines codified in state and federal laws should be followed.

 We promote and encourage family-based solutions whenever possible to help children thrive.
 The best long-term environment for development is a safe, stable, nurturing, structured, permanent family.

 CAANJ believes that laws and polices should prioritize the best interests of the child.
 We are committed to advocating for legislation and policies to help achieve this goal and to promote awareness about current issues.

 MAXIMIZING ACCESS TO PROTECTIVE FACTORS

 Children do best when they are in families.
 Perpetuating cycles of abuse on children for the sake of keeping them in their biological family is not necessarily in their best interests.
 We need to make sure that children's needs will be provided for before returning them to their families.